Our collections are now available to search in full online

 The Stained Glass Museum continues to collect stained glass and associated materials and develop its collections.
 For more information view our Collections Development Policy.

-Our gallery guide The Stained Glass Museum: Highlights from the Collection (SCALA, 2017) is a handy illustrated guidebook to the museum's collection.
+Our gallery guide The Stained Glass Museum: Highlights from the Collection (SCALA Publishing) is a handy illustrated guidebook to the museum's collection.

-Copies of our Gallery Guide are available to purchase from the Museum online shop
+Copies are available to purchase from the Museum Shop

 The Stained Glass Museum exists to collect the finest representative examples of stained glass and associated materials, of all periods.
 The Stained Glass Museum is actively developing its collection through new acquisitions, and is reliant upon gifts and bequests, as well as grant-funding to make new acquisitions.
 New acquisitions are first considered by the museum's Acquisitions & Disposals Advisory Committee, and then a recommendation is made to the Board of Trustees.
 All decisions are guided by the museum's Collections Development Policy